open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/yosry95.md

 Berlin, Ubuntu 17.10

 I am currently studying information engineering in Germany
-used to study in Egypt computer engineering.
+used to study computer engineering in Egypt.